DracoInferno/SpaceAdventure/README.md

 Made for kids to be fun and enjoyable.

 Steven-
-Metroited
+Metroited,
-Stars and Star Counter
+Stars and Star Counter,
-Wormhole Teleport
+Wormhole Teleport,
-Helped with Audio function
+Helped with Audio function,
-Helped with Animation
+Helped with Animation,
-Main Menu
+Main Menu,
-Pause menu
+Pause menu,

 Joe-
-Music
+Music,
-Art
+Art,
-GassyPlanet
+GassyPlanet,
-Sun
+Sun,
-Animation
+Animation,
 Wrap Map